jacklanelondon123/-E-Commerce-Customer-Segmentation-Retention-Analysis---SQL/README.md

     END AS segment
 FROM dbo.v_rfm_scores;

-Then, I aggregated the results to analyze segment sizes and averages.

-👥 Step 3 – Customer Distribution by Segment
+🔹 Step 3: Customer Distribution by Segment

-📊 Pivot Table Summary
+The SQL results were visualized in Excel to show how customers distribute across RFM categories.

-Segment	Customers
+Segment	Count
 Regular	840
 Churned	552
 At Risk	448